zwim/suntime/README.md

 # Suntime

-Calculates ephemeris and different types of twilight depending on your geolocation.
+A Lua library to calculate sunrise and sunset as well as different types of twilight depending on your geolocation.

+## Features

+The algorithm has been developed from scratch.

+The implementation is very precise compared to NREL's Solar Position Algorithm (SPA) https://midcdmz.nrel.gov/spa/.
+Typical errors are within one minute for the next 30 years.

+Some highlights:
+- honor sea level,
+- count in astronomical refraction (temperature dependent),
+- consider relativistic aberration,
+- take WGS84 geoid shape of the earth,
+- include the sun and earth diameter,
+- ...

 ## Usage

 See `test.lua` for an example.

+0.)
+Load library:

+` local SunTime = require("suntime")`

 1.)
 Set your position:

-` SunTime:setPosition(name, latitude/180*math.pi, longitude/180*math.pi, timezone, height)`
+` SunTime:setPosition(name, latitude, longitude, timezone, height, true)`

+Coordinates in decimal degree:
+` SunTime:setPosition("Innsbruck Flughafen", 47.25786, 11.35111, 1, 578, true)`

+or coordinates in radiant:
 ` SunTime:setPosition("Innsbruck Flughafen", 47.25786/180*math.pi, 11.35111/180*math.pi, 1, 578)`

 2.)
 Set equation of time

+Default:
+`SunTime:setAdvanced() -- advanced version valid for the next few hundred years`

+Optional:
 `SunTime:setSimple() -- simple version valid for 2008-2027`

-`SunTime:setAdvanced() -- advanced version valid for the next few hundred years`

 3.)
 Set date